kionactf/coppersmith/somenote_on_hackmd.md

 With above discussion, I suggest the following basic strategy.

-1. Construct input polynomial as no cross term.
+1. Construct input polynomial as **no cross term**.
 Or applying linearization as crossterm bounds are small.
 (If cannot, search papers.)
 2. try univariate case or Herrmann-May case. parameters are chose based on above discussion, and go up parameters slightly (first $m$ and then $t$)
 3. try heuristic (lbc_toolkit) with going up paremters (first $d$ and then $m$), in parallel, try defund one